-The faculty handbook sets policies for the evaluation of professional activity (Chapters 3 & 4).
-The handbook stipulates that professional activity is evaluated in two domains: Professional Expression and Professional Development.

-The Environmental Studies Program seeks to foster an atmosphere where all faculty can engage in continual professional expression and development.
-Further, the program appreciates the potential synergy between professional expression and our core value of teaching excellence.
-The program highly values the direct involvement of undergraduates in the research process other than SI coursework, but understand that this can be highly variable given the scholarship goals of the candidate up for review.
-We expect tenure track faculty to develop a record of professional activity.
+The faculty handbook stipulates that professional activity is evaluated in two domains: Professional Expression and Professional Development.
+The biology department seeks to foster an atmosphere where all faculty can engage in continual professional expression and development.
+Further, the department appreciates the potential synergy between professional expression and our core value of teaching excellence.
+We feel that faculty should directly involve undergraduates in the research process other than SI coursework (and that such involvement is part and parcel of both teaching and professional expression).
+We therefore expect tenure track faculty to develop a record of professional activity.

-The faculty handbook (Chapter 3) recognizes a wide range of activities as evidence of professional expression including, but not limited to:
+The faculty handbook (Chapter 3) recognizes a wide range of activities as evidence of professional expression including:

-- Publishing a book (or book chapter), a monograph, an article in a scholarly journal. - Publishing a review of an article or book. - Presentation of a paper or poster at a professional meeting. - Presentation of an invited lecture at another college or a museum or area school audience. - Consulting work within the academic discipline or community. - Election to a learned society or the earning of an honor or prize for academic distinction.
+- Publishing a book (or book chapter), a monograph, an article in a scholarly journal.
+Publishing a review of an article or book. - Presentation of a paper or poster at a professional meeting. - Presentation of an invited lecture at another college or a museum or area school audience.
+Consulting work within the academic discipline. - Election to a learned society or the earning of an honor or prize for academic distinction.

 Further, the handbook clearly stipulates that professional expression involving the scholarship of teaching and learning (meeting the same criteria as above) fully counts as professional expression.
-In addition to the above, the Environmental Studies Program values serving as a peer reviewer for a professional journal or granting agency professional expression.
+In addition to the above, the biology department considers serving as a peer reviewer for a professional journal or granting agency professional expression.
 Since such reviews are necessarily anonymous, colleagues preparing for pre-tenure or tenure review should obtain a letter from the relevant editor/program officer confirming that the reviews took place and, if the candidate wishes, commenting on the quality of the reviews.

 We expect each faculty member to document evidence of their own achievement in these areas.
-The program will see as especially meritorious faculty members who develop a strong track record of mentoring students in scholarly endeavors.
-The difficult work of integrating project and problem-based experiences into courses and mentoring student research sit on the border between teaching and research.
-The program considers substantial reports to community stakeholders synthesizing findings and mentoring which results in a public presentation at local, regional, or national meetings by students to be significant evidence of professional expression.
-We recognize that such an investment in experiential learning and student research is likely to slow the rate of faculty publication.
+The department will see as especially meritorious faculty members who develop a strong track record of mentoring students who present research at regional or national meetings.
+The difficult work of mentoring student research sits on the border between teaching and research.
+The department considers mentoring which results in a public presentation at local, regional, or national meetings by students to be significant evidence of professional expression.
+We recognize that such an investment in student research is likely to slow the rate of faculty publication.

 All faculty members are expected to develop a portfolio that demonstrates commitment to professional expression.
-The program recognizes peer-reviewed scholarship as being an important objective measure of professional expression.
+The department recognizes peer-reviewed scholarship as being an important objective measure of professional expression.
 In this context, peer review would include traditional journal articles, but is not limited to them.
 We also include:

-- Manuscripts, articles, or books approved by a single editor for a professional audience.
-Workshop proceedings or articles that are reviewed by participants as they are (collaboratively) written and are subsequently made available to a community of scholars. - Co-authoring with students substantial reports to communities that integrate and synthesize the findings of course-based projects

-- Submissions to electronic journals or communities that are open for criticism by a relevant community of scholars.
-Candidates must take care to demonstrate the rigor and scholarly nature of the review process.
-Presentations or posters at professional meetings if such presentation requires pre- presentation editorial review (i.e. some presentations are rejected because of limited quality). - A submitted external grant proposal to a granting agency or foundation. - Pedagogical materials such as original lab exercises, case studies, problem sets, or assessment tools if these materials are professionally reviewed (either pre-publication or by professional end-users, such as teachers).
+- Manuscripts, articles, or books approved by a single editor for a professional audience. - Workshop proceedings or articles that are reviewed by participants as they are (collaboratively) written and are subsequently made available to a community of scholars. - Submissions to electronic journals or communities that are open for criticism by a relevant community of scholars.
+Candidates must take care to demonstrate the rigor and scholarly nature of the review process. - Presentations or posters at professional meetings if such presentation requires prepresentation editorial review (i.e. some presentations are rejected because of limited quality). - A submitted external grant proposal to a granting agency or foundation. - Pedagogical materials such as original lab exercises, case studies, problem sets, or assessment tools if these materials are professionally reviewed (either pre-publication or by professional end-users, such as teachers).